List of presidents of Iowa State University: Gregory L. Geoffroy

 Geoffroy is married to Kathleen Carothers Geoffroy and has four children.

 Iowa State's newest residence hall, Gregory L. Geoffroy Hall (or simply Geoffroy Hall), is named for the former president.
 It was opened to students in December 2016.

 Steven Leath

-Steven Leath was named the president-elect of Iowa State University on September 27, 2011.
+Steven Leath was named the president-designate of Iowa State University on September 27, 2011.
 He took office as the 15th president of the university on January 16, 2012.
 He was formerly vice president for research and sponsored programs for the University of North Carolina system.